GluuFederation/docs-ce-prod/3.1.2/source/integration/index.md

 Unless otherwise noted, all software in the integration guide is free open source software (FOSS).

 !!!
 Note
-    Due to a wide range of variability in implementation quality, Gluu (the organization) only provides support for the following SAML, OpenID Connect, and OAuth client software projects.
+    Due to varying quality of software implementations, Gluu (the organization) only provides support for the following SAML, OpenID Connect, and OAuth client software projects.

 ## Server Side Web Apps
 Many applications are "server-side", meaning the web page displays content but most of the dynamic business logic resides on the web server.
 Two design patterns have emerged for integrating server-side web applications with an IDP like Gluu: